xinhaoyuan/layout-machi/README.md

  - `Tab`: switch beteen windows covering the current regions.

 So far, the key binding is not configurable.
 One has to modify the source code to change it.

-## Advanced

-### `name` as a function in `machi.layout.create`

-When passed in as a function, `name` takes the tag `t` and returns (1) a string for the tag-dependent name of the layout, and (2) a boolean indicating the persistence of the layout.

-The default layout, `machi.default_layout`, uses the screen geometry and the tag name for name, thus allows the actual layout to be tag- and screen-dependent.
-To differentiate tags with the same name, you may need a more advanced naming function.

 ## Caveats